Review of UX Research Methodologies

 To create the right user personal you should start with some other UX methodologies.
 Without a proper start, you simply will not have a full portrait of your perfect user.

-Usually, each user persona is given a real name and story.
+Usually, each UX persona’s profile is given a real name and story.
 They are the fuel for the creator’s imagination.
 They help to focus on the users and constantly keep in mind their vision, expectations and needs.

 User personas methodology is more common in developed, well-established businesses.
 Global companies have whole teams of people responsible for designing user personas.
 On the contrary, small companies often use the other, simpler and faster methods.